ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ADD GANTT CHART

-We will be referring to the meeting notes, the product backlog (that is, the list of key features to be implemented), and the user feedback.
+We will be referring to the meeting notes, the product backlog, list of key features to be implemented from previous sprints, and the user feedback.

 This will be broken down into four parts:
  1. Main goals/aims of the sprint